Article Translations: (Spanish)

 - an eye injury

 The doctor will do an exam and ask about symptoms.
 Sometimes they do a painless test using a dye to see if the tear duct is draining well.

 Often a blocked tear duct clears up on its own, especially in babies under 6 months old.

 If your child has a blocked tear duct, your doctor may show you how to massage the eye several times a day at home for a few months.
 Massaging can help open the blockage.

-Your child's doctor may recommend you see an ophthalmologist (eye doctor) if a tear duct doesn't open up on its own or if your child keeps getting infections.
+The doctor may recommend that your child go to an ophthalmologist (eye doctor) if a tear duct doesn't open on its own or if your child keeps getting infections.
 The ophthalmologist will do an eye exam to rule out other problems and, if needed, can clear the blockage.

 An ophthalmologist can do different types of surgery to open a blockage, such as: